BowlerHatLLC/vscode-as3mxml/distribution/src/assembly/README.md

 ## asconfig.json

-Add a file named [*asconfig.json*](https://github.com/BowlerHatLLC/vscode-nextgenas/wiki/asconfig.json) to the root of your project to enable the ActionScript and MXML extension.
+Add a file named [*asconfig.json*](https://github.com/BowlerHatLLC/vscode-nextgenas/wiki/asconfig.json) to the root of your project to enable the ActionScript & MXML extension.

 A sample *asconfig.json* file for an Apache Royale project appears below: